clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 ## New Microsoft Policies Set To Impact the Federal Government
 <!--Don't see any requirements from Google.-->
 Microsoft recently issued new Public Key Infrastructure (PKI) policy requirements set to impact an estimated 14 federal agencies' operations and budgets.<!--Missions also?--> The FPKI must meet Microsoft's requirements for how we operate, maintain, and issue certificates from our Federal PKI Certification Authorities.
-If the FPKI does not comply, in April 2018, Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet websites that use FPKI CA-issued SSL certificates.
+If the FPKI does not comply, in April 2018, Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet websites that use FPKI CA-issued SSL certificates.<!--server authentication certificates?-->

 {% include alert-info.html heading="Agencies use SSL certificates to secure intranet and public-facing, internet websites, per HTTPS mandate (BOD 18-01.<sup>[1](#1)</sup>)" %}